TeFka/PeatMonitoringProject/Modeling/README.md

 # All modelling work
-The work only includes pressure sensor designs created by Danielius Zurlys as other designs were not available.
+The repository only includes pressure sensor designs, created by Danielius Zurlys, as other designs were not available.